 The goal of the People’s Champ competition is to get exposure for builders who might not have been well-known enough to be official “Invited Builders” at Born Free.
-There is so much talent out there, it’s impossible for the BF guys to know everyone and lots of People’s Champ competitors have gone on to compete in the big show the following years.
+There is so much talent out there, it’s impossible for the BF guys to know everyone, and lots of People’s Champ competitors have gone on to compete in the big show the following years.
 We’re not promising anyone fame and fortune, but we’ll do our best to showcase your craftsmanship and the democratic process will determine the final Champ.

-First Round:We will ask for some progress photos and a paragraph about your build so far to be delivered via email to us from all Original 25 builders by November 13th.
-We will post them in a poll on this website on November 15th and announce the Lucky 13 a couple days later.
+First Round:We will ask for some progress photos and a paragraph or two about your build so far to be delivered via form submitted on the website.
+All of the Original 12 builders will need submit that form by November 27th 2023.
+We will post them in a poll on this website on December 1st-3rd and announce the Final 6 a couple days later.
 Tip: quality photos and a thoughtful paragraph go a long way in your campaign to get votes.
-It’s simple; if you present your project as professionally as possible, it’s likely that more people will take notice, so take this part kinda serious.
+It’s simple; if you present your project as professionally as possible, it’s likely that more people will take notice, so take this part is kinda serious.

 Final Round:This is where it gets different from any show we’ve ever been involved in, so pay close attention before entering.
-We will meet the Final Six Pack builders on the east end of Ortega Highway at 8:00AM on Friday, June 26th– the morning of the Biltwell People’s Champ party.
+For the past three years, we have traveled to each of the final six builders to take photos and videos to release prior to online voting.
+In previous years it was because we had the time due to Born Free being postponed or canceled due to the COVID pandemic.
+We realize these photos are extremely important to a level playing field and allow those following the competition a more detailed look at the build to allow for successful online voting and not give an advantage to someone with great photo skills.
+To allow us to produce these photos this year the builders will need to have their bikes photo ready by the date our team shows up.
+Our media team will then travel to all six builders May 26th through June 7th.
+The photos will be released prior to the Online voting which is to be held June 19th-21st.
+But wait there’s more!
+We will meet the Final Six Pack builders on the east end of Ortega Highway on Friday, June 21st, 2024– the morning of the Biltwell People’s Champ party.
 This is approximately 50 miles away from Cook’s Corner.
 Each builder will be required to start their own motorcycle and ride it to Cook’s.
 This is not a race.
 We will ride together with you.
 This means not only do you have to build a beautiful machine, but it has to be an actual motorcycle that runs and rides, and that you can ride it yourself.
 The route will go up the twisty mountain pass and down the other side, onto a moderately travelled freeway, through some lights and traffic, ending at the bar.
 Just like a real motorcycle ride!
-You can have a chase truck follow and work on your bike along the way if you must, but it needs to be ridden the entire route and arrive at Cook’s on the patio by noon.
+You can have a chase truck follow and work on your bike along the way if you must, but it needs to be ridden the entire route and arrive at Cook’s by the set deadline.
 The show starts at 3:00 and we need to shoot interviews and bike features with each builder and machine before putting the bikes on platforms and getting them ready for the show.
-If your bike does not make it to the show from the starting point under it’s own power (or you pushing it) you will still be able to display it, and will still get your consolation cash ($500) but you will not have a ballot box, so you will not be eligible to be the Champ.
+If your bike does not make it to the show from the starting point under it’s own power (or you pushing it) you will still be able to display it, and will still get your consolation cash but you will not be eligible to be the Champ.
 This ride is open to spectators but we will put the Final Six Pack up front and ask that you respectfully give ‘em some room to do their thing.
 We ride rain or shine.